Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Introduction

-In order to achieve a smooth and continuous interface between unburned and burned gases so that the front remains a connected surface (in a topological sense) and thus for this model to stay valid, Shy \textit{et al.} (1992) \cite{shy1992} indicate that the following assumptions should hold: (i) a constant normal propagation velocity $S_{L}$; (ii) weak density variation $\Delta \rho$ across the interface to avoid hydrodynamic instabilities; (iii) a statistically homogeneous and stationary turbulence; (iv) constant thermodynamic properties to achieve uniform transport properties across the interface.
-In the case of a combustion flame, the highly exothermic nature of the reaction gives rise to high density and temperature fluctuations leading to violation of the above assumptions.
-Moreover, expansion of the gases disrupts and inhomogenizes the flow, therefore complicating the study of the flame surface increase by ambient turbulence. \\ In order to get as close as possible to the assumptions stated above, and to avoid any hydrodynamic, thermodiffusive or thermo-acoustic instabilities, Ronney \cite{ronney1995} introduced the concept of \textit{liquid flames}.
+In order to get as close as possible to the assumptions stated above, and to avoid any hydrodynamic, thermodiffusive or thermo-acoustic instabilities, Ronney \cite{ronney1995} introduced the concept of \textit{liquid flames}.
 A liquid flame is given by an autocatalytic chemical reaction in an aqueous (hence incompressible) medium, which gives rise -- analogously to a premixed flame in combustion -- to a thin front at the interface between reactants and products, where the reaction takes place.
 In an autocatalytic chemical reaction, one of the products also serves as a catalyst: the reaction is self-sustained until the limiting reagent is exhausted, just as the heat released by a combustion reaction allows the flame to propagate in the fuel and oxidizer mixture.
 Indeed, while the heat released by the combustion process locally rises the temperature at the flame location, which causes the fresh gases to react, the catalyst production at the front in the autocatalytic reaction locally initiates the reaction, thus propagating the front. \\ The present study follows the previous works by Ronney, Shy, and collaborators \cite{shy1992,shy1996a,shy1996b,shy1997,shy1999}, using the same arsenous-acid reaction as well as an oscillating grid apparatus to generate turbulence.
 While these previous studies focused solely on the liquid flame propagation in the homogeneous and isotropic turbulence created by a two oscillating grids system, we show how this particular setup does not exclusively give rise to front propagation following the Huygens' approximation.
 This is revealed by using a single oscillating grid, located either in the products or in the reactants.
 Our investigation elucidates the consequence of the asymmetry between products and reactants from a chemodynamics point of view, highlighting the existence of two separate regimes: \begin{itemize} \item the expected propagation regime when the oscillating grid is located in the products, where products and reactants remain separated by a sharp interface evolving from products towards reactants.
 The front shape, and hence propagation velocity, depend on the local turbulence intensity, which decreases when going farther away from the grid, resulting in a time and space decreasing front velocity. \item a new reactive mixing regime when the oscillating grid is located in the reactants, where the reaction does not proceed with a continuous front but rather at multiple, dispersed locations within the medium. \end{itemize}